Domestic Violence in Pearland

 demands careful consideration and attention to detail, particularly when

 someone has filed a protective order.

-to assist you in your domestic violence case.
-Not only am I am experienced
+in your domestic violence case.
+Not only are we experienced divorce attorneys,

-20 years in the U.S. Army and Reserves, and I am currently serving as a major.
+20 years in the U.S. Army and Reserves, and he currently serves as a major.